hibernick/RasPreenFM2/README.md

 - The ComboName is memorized on load/save and used as default for saving

+- changed the glide-times to longer

 - integrated the extra filters

 - made the Filter polyphonic (Filter per Voice) instead paraphonic (Filter per Timbre)

-- changed the glide-times to longer

 - some checks reading the settings values and prevent loading DX7-Patches > 31 over MIDI ProgramChange that would crash the Raspreen.

+- put Polyphony to 20 and Operators to 120 (takes about 100us to calculate on full load, ca 35% of the Sound-DMA IRQ Rate)

 known Bugz:
 - sometimes it ignores a note, no idea what it could be, will take probably long to figure out, till then it goes as "mandatory humanize"-function :-)

 ToDo:
-- More Polyphony and Operators :-)
-  the RaspberryPi is quite powerful and the load with 4Timbres à 2Voices with 6 Operators + Filters is about 15% of the SoundDevice Interrupt so this should be doable when i understand how to do it....

 - usb-midi